MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/print-method.md

 Multiple expressions can be separated with either a space or a semicolon.

-All data printed to the Immediate window is properly formatted using the decimal separator for the [locale](../../Glossary/vbe-glossary.md#locale) settings specified for your system.
+All data printed to the Immediate window is properly formatted by using the decimal separator for the [locale](../../Glossary/vbe-glossary.md#locale) settings specified for your system.
 The [keywords](../../Glossary/vbe-glossary.md#keyword) are output in the appropriate language for the [host application](../../Glossary/vbe-glossary.md#host-application).

 For [Boolean](../../Glossary/vbe-glossary.md#boolean-data-type) data, either `True` or `False` is printed.
 The **True** and **False** keywords are translated according to the locale setting for the host application.